Our friends at the Culinary Breeding Network call the upper left coast the Veneto of North America because radicchio grows so well here.

 If you can only get the round Chioggia variety, use this restaurant trick to temper its bitter flavor: cut the leaves and soak them in cold water for at least 30 minutes.

 What you'll have to do

 Chop radicchio into bite-sized pieces.
 To reduce its bitterness, soak the cut radicchio in ice water for at least 30 minutes or up to 90 minutes, then drain or use a salad spinner.

 Remove the pits from the dates and cut into 1/2 inch pieces.
 Cook in 1 teaspoon of olive oil over medium heat until lightly browned and a little crispy, from 5-10 minutes.

 Cut the apple into quarters, remove the cores, cut each quarter in half, and slice into bite-sized pieces.

-Stir together 1 teaspoon of preserved lemon paste, 1 teaspoon of garlic sauce, 1 tablespoon of vinegar, 1 tablespoon of tahini, 1 tablespoon of mayo, 1 tablespoon of Pecan Parm, and 2 tablespoons of olive oil.
+Stir together 1 teaspoon of preserved lemon paste, 1 teaspoon garlic sauce, 1 tablespoon vinegar, 1 tablespoon tahini, 1 tablespoon mayo, 1 tablespoon nutritional yeast, and 2 tablespoons olive oil.

 Toss the radicchio, apple and dates with the dressing.
 Taste and add salt if needed.

 Shop this recipe